sjackson0109/TeamsPublicHolidays/README.md

 ##

-Author: Simon Jackson (@sjackson0109)
+- Author: Simon Jackson (@sjackson0109)
-Date: 10/02/2024
+- Date: 10/02/2024
-Special Thanks: Bjoren Dassow (@dassbj01) for a hint to use the `date.nager.at` REST api service.
+- Thanks: Bjoren Dassow (@dassbj01) for a hint with `date.nager.at` REST api service

 ## Features